mars-planet/mars_city/servers/body_tracker/doc/sad.rst

 Communication Interfaces
 ------------------------

-The skelatal joints and other data tracked by this module are sent to a Tango bus.
-The Tango server does not necessarily have to be installed in the same machine that manages all the Kinects.
-However this machine must be able to send data to the Tango bus.
+The skeletal joints and other data tracked by this module are sent to a Tango bus, so the machine that manages all the Kinects must include these capabilities.

 Every other module can read skeletal data from the Tango bus.
 For instance, the Blender Game Engine can use position of skeletal joints to update the pose of a 3D astronaut model.
+In addition to this, walking speed and and body orientation  are provided by this module via the Tango bus, to be used for user/rover navigation in Blender.

 Performance Requirements
 ========================